 The Ultimate Guide to Buying Artificial Grass

 The popularity of artificial grass is growing.
-More and more of us are opting for the ease of artificial lawn over the maintenance of a natural one.
+More and more people are opting for this route due to the ease of artificial grass maintenance in comparison to that of a natural one.

-The reason you want artificial grass will inform all the decisions that come afterwards, so it’s important to know why.
+The reason you’re looking into buying artificial grass will inform all the decisions that come afterwards, so it’s important to know why.
 There are a number of reasons why you might want an artificial lawn, including:

 - To look beautiful all year round – no messy mud!

-- To save yourself the effort in maintaining a natural lawn
+- To save yourself the effort of keeping a natural lawn – easy artificial grass maintenance

 - To stand up under the stress of kids and pets

 The first thing you should do is to set your budget.
-This will be a deciding factor on the type of grass that you look at – you don’t want to fall in love with a type of grass that you can’t afford.
+Artificial grass cost will be a deciding factor on the types of products that you look at – you don’t want to fall in love with a type of grass that you can’t afford.
 Most grass will be sold in metres squared, so knowing how much you can afford per metre will help you filter out grass out of your price range.

 - Measure the space you want covered by artificial grass.
 Our How to Measure Guide and Plan Your Project tool explains how to do this in full.

-- Decide whether you’d like to install it yourself or have an installer do it for you.
-Watch this video for the process to help you decide.
+- Decide whether you’d like to handle the artificial grass installation yourself or have an installer do it for you.
 You will have to pay for an installer, but it will be usually be smoother than doing it yourself.
-If you do opt for DIY, take a look at our How to Install Guide
+If you do opt for DIY, take a look at our How to Install Guide.

 - If you’re doing the install yourself, you’ll need to consider whether you are able to remove the material and introduce the aggregates you need easily (the average job of 40 sqm is around 5-6 tonnes of aggregate).